-7 classic must-read polymer flood applications
+7 classic must-read polymer flood submissions

 How do you get up to speed on polymer flooding quickly from a field implementation perspective?